Hawk Nelson

-Hawk Nelson was a Canadian Christian pop-punk band from Peterborough, Ontario.
-Formed in 2000, the band has released eight studio albums.
+Hawk Nelson was a Canadian Christian rock band from Peterborough, Ontario.
+Formed in 2000, the band released eight studio albums.
 Bassist/backing vocalist Daniel Biro was the band's only founding member to remain throughout their entire history.

 History

 Early independent releases (2000–2003)

 In 2000, Dunn, Clark, and Paige founded a Peterborough-based group called "SWISH", while Biro sang lead vocals for a four-piece group called the "Cheese Monkeys from Planet Nine" from Barrie, Ontario.
 In 2000, SWISH released their first independent album, Riding Around the Park on Mime Radio, an independent record label based in Peterborough.
 In January 2002, Biro moved to Peterborough to join Dunn, Clark, and Paige and SWISH was renamed "Reason Being", before finally settling with the name "Hawk Nelson".
 In 2003, they released their second independent album, Saturday Rock Action.

 Letters to the President (2004–2005)

 They continued to perform and tour independently in Ontario, Canada, before being signed with Tooth & Nail Records, largely on the recommendation of Trevor McNevan, the lead singer of fellow Tooth & Nail bands Thousand Foot Krutch and FM Static.
 McNevan, also from Peterborough, Ontario, is credited with discovering the band.
 In July 2004, Hawk Nelson released their debut album Letters to the President.
 It was produced by Aaron Sprinkle and McNevan, who also co-wrote the album's fourteen songs.
 He has also appeared on some of the band's songs, as well as in their video for the song "California".

 Popular with Christian rock fans, the band has achieved some success in the mainstream as well.
 They portrayed The Who on an episode of the NBC drama American Dreams, and they recorded a song named "Bring 'Em Out" as the theme for the 2005 motion picture Yours, Mine and Ours featuring Drake Bell.
 This song and another hit song "The Show" were both used on Sunday Night Football commercials.
 "Things We Go Through" from Letters to the President was also featured in Yours, Mine and Ours.

 In October 2005, the band re-released Letters to the President, with new material including their cover of The Who's "My Generation", three acoustic versions of some of their hits, and a limited edition cover.
 Hawk Nelson plays the party band for the film Yours, Mine and Ours (2005).
 On December 20, 2005, Hawk Nelson released an extended play titled Bring 'Em Out.